 If your income has been negatively impacted by COVID-19, you can apply for utility assistance funds.

-The Coronavirus Aid, Relief and Economic Security (CARES) Act Program is a utility bill assistance program that is available to our customers who have been directly impacted by COVID-19.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act Program is a utility bill assistance program that is available to residential customers who have been directly impacted by COVID-19.
 Please review the information below for guidelines and how to apply for help.

 Please note: If you do not meet the eligibility guidelines below and need help, please visit: https://www.mudomaha.com/homefund to see if you qualify for other assistance programs including Metropolitan Utilities District's Home Fund.